microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 ![Sample What The Hack Event Team - Student Resources](images/wth-sample-msteam-student-resources.jpg)

-##### Shared Tips/Wiki (Optional)
+#### Shared Tips/Wiki (Optional)

 During a What The Hack event, attendees are strongly encouraged to share knowledge and learn from each other.
 Knowledge sharing is encouraged across the entire event, including between squads.

 One way to encourage that is to create a place for attendees to share tips, tricks, and solutions discovered with each other.
 The attendees could use the Channel chats or Wiki feature in Microsoft Teams for this purpose.
 However, we recommend creating a "Shared Tips" Word document and pinning it as a tab within the General channel.
 This makes the document portable and easier to download after the event.

-The learnings gathered by the attendees here makes a nice parting gift after the event as a resource they can keep and use!
+The learnings gathered by the attendees here makes a nice parting gift after the event as a resource they can keep and use.

 **Example of Shared Tips Tab**

 ![Sample What The Hack Event Team - Shared Tips](images/wth-sample-msteam-shared-tips.jpg)

-##### Coach Resources (Optional)
+#### Coach Resources (Optional)

-The coaches should have access to the WTH repo and all coach resources, including the coach's guide for the hack.
+The coaches should have access to the What The Hack repo and all coach resources, including the coach's guide for the hack.
 For ease of access, you may optionally copy the coach resources into the private Coaches Channel's file section.

 ### Getting People To Your Event

-Now that you have taken care of creating and preparing a Microsoft Team for your hack, you need to get people to your hack!
+Now that you have taken care of creating and preparing a Microsoft Team for your hack, you need to get people to your hack.

 #### Registration and Invites

 It is up to you to decide how you will advertise your hack.
 You might send an invite to a larger group and let those interested RSVP by registering.
 There are many tools out there on the web to help you manage event registrations like Eventbrite, Eventzilla, or RSVPify.

-**Note:** Be sure you understand the privacy implications of using online registration tools!
+**NOTE:** Be sure you understand the privacy implications of using online registration tools.

 If you are inviting people from within your own organization, you can use [Microsoft Forms](https://forms.microsoft.com), which is a part of Office 365.

 If you are hosting an hack for an external organization, you should coordinate with the event stakeholder how attendees will be invited.
 It is often best to let the event stakeholder manage the invite and registration process.
-That's one less job for you!
+That's one less job for you.

 #### Add Registered Attendees To Teams

 If you are hosting a virtual event, the event location <u>***IS***</u> the event team you created in Microsoft Teams.
-Therefore, it is important that the attendees be added to the event team <u>***before***</u> the event!
+Therefore, it is important that the attendees be added to the event team <u>***before***</u> the event.

 Whether you used an online registration service or worked with an external organization stakeholder, you should gather the list of registered attendees and add them to the event team in Microsoft Teams a couple of days before the event.

 There are differences how you add people to a team in Microsoft Teams if they are part of your organization versus part of an external organization.
-Attendees from an external organization must be added to a team in Microsoft Teams manually, one-by-one, via the team admin interface.
+Attendees from an external organization must be added to a team in Microsoft Teams manually, one-by-one, using their email addresses, via the team admin screen.

 To add external guests, see: [Add guests to a team in Teams](https://support.office.com/en-us/article/Add-guests-to-a-team-in-Teams-fccb4fa6-f864-4508-bdde-256e7384a14f)